 Louis, 26, was a “late bloomer” in terms of competitive running, as he had never run on a team in high school nor in college.
-His interest in distance running was sparked by his first 5k, the Frederick Turkey Trot in 2012.
-From there, he continued running and racing in a few 5k’s here and there until he caught the “running bug” and decided to run a full marathon (Rock N Roll D.C., March 2015) before graduating from UMD.
+His interest in distance running was sparked by his first 5K, the Frederick Turkey Trot in 2012.
+From there, he continued running and racing in a few 5Ks here and there until he caught the “running bug” and decided to run a full marathon (Rock N Roll D.C., March 2015) before graduating from UMD.
 Louis got involved with the Steeplechasers in late 2016.
 Running with the Steeplechasers has brought Louis an immense amount of joy and growth as a runner, and he hopes to help provide that to other runners in the Frederick community and beyond.
-A couple of Louis’ best results so far are a 16:51 5k at the 2017 Frederick Turkey Trot and a 59:20 at the 2017 Baltimore 10 Miler.
-He hopes to continue to grow in 2018 as part of the Steeplechasers’ Racing Team, and he looks forward to being an active member of the Steeplechasers for years to come.
+A couple of Louis’ best results so far are a 2:58:15 marathon at the 2018 Wineglass Marathon in New York, a 16:51 5K at the 2017 Frederick Turkey Trot and a 58:50 at the 2018 RRCA Club Challenge 10 Miler.
+He hopes to continue to grow as part of the Steeplechasers’ Racing Team, and he looks forward to being an active member of the Steeplechasers for years to come.

 Developmental Women’s Team